maths/stack-web/website_files/CaseStudies/2026/SMP_Textbook.md

+---
+template: casestudy.html

+title: SMP A-level textbooks built in STACK with AI agents
+authors: Ben Davies and Adam Clearwater
+shortdescription: This case study describes use of a supervised team of AI agents to convert a print textbook into an interactive digital textbook with STACK exercises.
+cardimage: fig1-pipeline.png
+cardimagealt: The AI agent pipeline.
+---

 # From print to interactive: an SMP A-level textbook built in STACK with AI agents

 Ben Davies, University of Southampton, and Adam Clearwater